Amruth22/Multi-Task-LLM-API/mcq-questions.md

 ---

 ### Question 1
-What is AI governance in an enterprise context?
+What is a multi-task AI system?

-A) The process of training AI models
+A) An AI system that runs on multiple computers
-B) A framework for managing AI development, deployment, and monitoring to ensure compliance and ethical use
+B) An AI system capable of performing multiple different types of tasks using a single model
-C) The hardware infrastructure for AI systems
+C) An AI system that processes multiple files simultaneously
-D) The user interface design for AI applications
+D) An AI system with multiple user interfaces

 **Answer: B**

 ---

 ### Question 2
-What is the primary purpose of compliance validation in AI systems?
+What is the main advantage of using a single model for multiple tasks?

-A) To improve model accuracy
+A) It uses more memory
-B) To ensure AI systems meet regulatory requirements and organizational standards
+B) It reduces complexity and resource requirements while maintaining versatility
-C) To reduce computational costs
+C) It requires more training data
-D) To increase processing speed
+D) It only works with specific programming languages

 **Answer: B**

 ---

 ### Question 3
-What does A/B testing in AI ethics refer to?
+In API design, what does "temperature" typically control in language models?

-A) Testing two different user interfaces
+A) The processing speed of the model
-B) Comparing the ethical performance of different AI models to determine the best option
+B) The randomness and creativity of the generated output
-C) Testing with two different datasets
+C) The size of the response
-D) Comparing two different programming languages
+D) The number of API calls allowed

 **Answer: B**

 ---

 ### Question 4
-What is the purpose of risk assessment in AI governance?
+Why might you use different temperature settings for different tasks?

-A) To calculate financial costs
+A) To change the model architecture
-B) To identify and categorize potential risks associated with AI system deployment
+B) To optimize output quality for specific use cases (e.g., creative vs. deterministic tasks)
-C) To measure system performance
+C) To reduce API costs
-D) To test user satisfaction
+D) To improve processing speed

 **Answer: B**

 ---

 ### Question 5
-What is continuous monitoring in the context of AI systems?
+What is the purpose of exponential backoff in API systems?

-A) Watching the system 24/7 manually
+A) To increase processing speed
-B) Ongoing automated assessment of AI system performance, bias, and compliance
+B) To handle rate limits by gradually increasing wait times between retry attempts
-C) Monitoring only during business hours
+C) To reduce memory usage
-D) Checking the system once per month
+D) To improve user interface design

 **Answer: B**

 ---

 ### Question 6
-What is the role of a governance dashboard in enterprise AI?
+What is Swagger UI primarily used for?

-A) To display system logs only
+A) Database management
-B) To provide executive-level visibility into AI system performance, risks, and compliance status
+B) Interactive API documentation and testing interface
-C) To show user login statistics
+C) Code compilation
-D) To monitor network traffic
+D) User authentication

 **Answer: B**

 ---

 ### Question 7
-What does "model lineage" refer to in AI governance?
+What is the benefit of having separate endpoints for different AI tasks?

-A) The age of the AI model
+A) It uses more server resources
-B) Tracking the history, versions, and changes of AI models throughout their lifecycle
+B) It allows for task-specific optimization and clearer API organization
-C) The size of the model file
+C) It requires more programming languages
-D) The programming language used
+D) It increases system complexity unnecessarily

 **Answer: B**

 ---

 ### Question 8
-What is the purpose of audit trails in AI systems?
+In the context of AI APIs, what does "graceful error handling" mean?

-A) To improve system performance
+A) Making the system crash elegantly
-B) To maintain detailed records of AI system decisions and changes for accountability
+B) Providing meaningful error messages and maintaining system stability when failures occur
-C) To reduce storage costs
+C) Ignoring all errors
-D) To speed up processing
+D) Logging errors without responding to users

 **Answer: B**

 ---

 ### Question 9
-What does "AI explainability" mean in enterprise governance?
+What is the purpose of input validation in AI API endpoints?

-A) Making AI systems run faster
+A) To slow down the system
-B) The ability to understand and interpret how AI systems make decisions
+B) To ensure incoming data meets required formats and constraints before processing
-C) Reducing the complexity of AI models
+C) To increase memory usage
-D) Making AI systems cheaper to operate
+D) To make the code more complex

 **Answer: B**

 ---

 ### Question 10
-What is the significance of compliance thresholds in AI governance?
+What is the advantage of using environment variables for API configuration?

-A) They determine system speed
+A) They make the code run faster
-B) They set acceptable limits for bias, fairness, and other ethical metrics
+B) They allow secure configuration management without hardcoding sensitive values
-C) They control user access
+C) They reduce file sizes
-D) They manage storage capacity
+D) They improve user interfaces

 **Answer: B**

 ---

 ### Question 11
-What is the purpose of automated compliance checking?
+What does CORS (Cross-Origin Resource Sharing) enable in web APIs?

-A) To reduce manual effort
+A) Faster data processing
-B) To continuously validate that AI systems meet predefined ethical and regulatory standards
+B) Web applications from different domains to access the API
-C) To improve user experience
+C) Better error handling
-D) To reduce system costs
+D) Reduced server costs

 **Answer: B**

 ---

 ### Question 12
-What does "AI model retirement" mean in governance?
+What is the purpose of comprehensive unit testing in API development?

-A) Upgrading hardware
+A) To make the code longer
-B) The planned process of decommissioning AI models that no longer meet standards
+B) To ensure all components work correctly and catch issues before deployment
-C) Reducing model size
+C) To increase development time
-D) Changing the user interface
+D) To use more server resources

 **Answer: B**

 ---

 ### Question 13
-What is the role of stakeholder engagement in AI governance?
+What is the benefit of using a WSGI server like Waitress for production deployment?

-A) To reduce development time
+A) It makes development easier
-B) To ensure all relevant parties are involved in AI decision-making and oversight
+B) It provides better performance, stability, and security for production environments
-C) To minimize costs
+C) It reduces code complexity
-D) To improve technical performance
+D) It eliminates the need for testing

 **Answer: B**

 ---

 ### Question 14
-What is "AI risk classification" used for?
+What is the purpose of health check endpoints in APIs?

-A) Organizing code files
+A) To test user authentication
-B) Categorizing AI systems based on their potential impact and risk level
+B) To provide a simple way to verify that the API service is running and responsive
-C) Sorting user data
+C) To generate documentation
-D) Managing server resources
+D) To handle file uploads

 **Answer: B**

 ---

 ### Question 15
-What is the benefit of having standardized AI governance frameworks?
+What is the advantage of using standardized HTTP status codes in API responses?

-A) They make systems run faster
+A) They make responses longer
-B) They provide consistent approaches to managing AI risks and compliance across the organization
+B) They provide clear, universally understood indicators of request outcomes
-C) They reduce storage requirements
+C) They increase processing time
-D) They improve user interfaces
+D) They require more memory

 **Answer: B**